Rescue Efforts Underway After Tsunami Hit Indonesia Without Warning

 "A lot of them were holidaymakers," Kuhn says.
 "The government has tried to turn the western tip of Java into a new tourist destination to rival the island of Bali.
 But that effort has been suspended after this disaster."

-Several of the dead were members of the local pop-rock band Seventeen, which was performing at a year-end party in Java when the tsunami struck, sweeping away performers and concert-goers.
+Several of the dead were members of the local pop-rock band Seventeen, which was performing at a year-end party in Java when the tsunami struck, sweeping away performers and concertgoers.